AICoE/data-driven-development/README.md

-# Operate First template for repositories

-Derive new repositories from this template

-List of featurese:
+# Data Driven Development - D^3

+## Why

+Similar to test-driven-development.

+You must be able to answer questions quick.
+I.e. combining different data sources, going back in time, changing the granularity.

+Be able to change the visualization: prototype in notebooks, create a dashboard, create a PDF report.

-## License
+## Template Features

-This template ensures new repos are created compliant with [ADR 0001](https://www.operate-first.cloud/blueprints/blueprint/docs/adr/0001-use-gpl3-as-license.md) and use GNU GPL v3 license.

-## AI-CoE CI Github application
+### AI-CoE CI Github application

 AI-CoE CI provides easy and quick integration for build pipelines and checks for pull requests.

 An empty [`.aicoe-ci.yaml`](.aicoe-ci.yaml) is created here, disabling all checks via this CI provider by default.
 Documentation can be found [here](https://github.com/AICoE/aicoe-ci/).

-## Prow CI
+### Prow CI

 Prow is a CI provider developed for Kubernetes needs.
 Provides chat-ops management of pull requests, issues and declarative management for labels, branches and many more.